fi-muni/PA165/tasks/seminar10.md

 git checkout -f seminar10_step7
 ```

 In the current version of the API, we are using **@ResponseStatus** annotated custom exceptions that are thrown by the different RestControllers.
-You can look at them in the **cz.fi.muni.pa165.rest.exceptions** package.
+You can look at them in the **cz.fi.muni.pa165.rest.exceptions** package (you can also look at lecture slides for more details).
 Even though error messages can be added with the **reason** parameter, we would like to return a more structured error message, as well managing exceptions in a central place.
 With a returned error message, apart from the HTTP code, we can also return more information about the error:

 ```
 {